cloud-gov/pages-build-container/README.md

 cp .env.sample .env
 ```

+For the AWS S3 values needed, you might find it helpful to
+spin up an S3 service in your cloud.gov sandbox space.

+For the `GITHUB_TOKEN`, create a new OAuth token for your GitHub account
+and use that.

 Then fill out the values in it.
 Be careful not to commit this file because
 it might have sensitive information in it.
 It is ignored by the `.gitignore` file.